Port Wine Stains

 Causes & Symptoms

-In addition, there is no known cause for port wine stains, and you cannot prevent them from happening as it relates to chemical signals in the blood vessels.
+There is no known cause for this condition, and you cannot prevent them from happening as it relates to chemical signals in the blood vessels.
 Furthermore, if an individual has port wine stains on their face or around their eyes it can have serious consequences such as seizures or eye problems.
 This can lead to problems such as glaucoma, which can lead to blindness.
 Therefore if this is the case, we highly recommend you to see one of our dermatologists.

 Treatment at The Skin Hospital

-The preferred treatment for port wine stains is pulsed dye lasers (PDL).
-This has proven to have a high success rate and lighten the colour of port wine stains.
-However, in some cases port wine stains will not respond to PDL and will need further consultation and possible other laser treatments.
+The preferred treatment for this condition is pulsed dye lasers (PDL).
+This has proven to have a high success rate and lighten the colour of the affected area significantly.
+However, in some PDL is ineffective and patients will need further consultation and possible other laser treatments.

-If you would like further information on port wine stains the sites below provide more in-depth descriptions of port wine stains:
+If you would like further information visit the sites below for in-depth descriptions: